bormaxi8080/osint-timeline/DRAFT.md

 **Secare** (from Latin _secāre_ - _to cut_) lets you selectively disable any YouTube UI element with a single click.
 Want to browse subscriptions without shorts?
 Hide them.
 Watching a video without distractions?
 Kill the sidebar and comments.
 Your YouTube, your rules: https://github.com/RichardPickman/Secare

+It's A Plan.
+Open-source, self-hosted alternative to Linear and Plane.
+Project management and issue tracking where teams and AI agents work side by side to plan and ship products: https://github.com/croffasia/itsaplan

 Docstrange.
 Extract and convert data from any document, images, pdfs, word doc, ppt or URL into multiple formats (Markdown, JSON, CSV, HTML) with intelligent structured data extraction and advanced OCR: https://github.com/NanoNets/docstrange

 ----

 **Universal Search & AI:**

+Claude Code Best Practices.
+From vibe coding to agentic engineering - practice makes claude perfect: https://github.com/shanraisshan/claude-code-best-practice

 Avibe.
 The local-first Agent OS - your AI partner lives on your own machine.
 Drive the official Claude Code, Codex & OpenCode from your browser or any chat app: https://github.com/avibe-bot/avibe